youngkaneda/spotify-vue/README.md

-# spotify-rei
+# spotify-vue
-A spotify clone based on ayanami rei
+A spotify clone made with vue